-English to Chinese Legal Translation Services for Dispute Resolution in China
+English to Chinese Legal Translation Services

 In prior blog posts about Chinese legal translation services we have discussed the importance of including a dispute resolution clause in a Chinese language contract, particularly when dealing with a Chinese business.
 In this post we continue on this topic, first examining the steps one can take to avoid disputes, before delving into the ‘worse case’ scenario of taking legal action for the enforcement of contractual obligations in China.